 - Your PDF is converted into an editable score, ready to use

-PDF Import: free pages, credits, and plans
+PDF Import: credits and pricing

 | Credit pack | Price | Pages included | Price per page |